ESOS FAQs

 • If your lead assessor has not used an energy consumption profile in your audit of an area of significant energy use, the justification for not doing so.

-You must keep the evidence pack for the compliance period to which it relates and the two subsequent compliance periods.
+You must keep the evidence pack for the compliance period to which it relates (currently Phase 3) and the two subsequent compliance periods.

 It is up to your organisation to choose which measures to carry out and how to prioritise the ones you have chosen.
 But your lead assessor should have helped you with this decision-making by giving you information on cost-effectiveness, ease of implementation and so on.
 Some lead assessors may also be able to help you move forward with the actual work, and it is a good idea to select one with this capability.
 (At Sustainable Energy First, we can fulfil the lead assessor role and also help you gain the best return on investment from your energy efficiency measures.)

 Some energy efficiency measures have a good return on investment but cost a lot upfront.
-It is up to your organisation to choose how to fund this kind of measure.
+It is your organisation’s own decision how to fund this kind of measure.
 Some companies offer a “shared savings” finance model, where the supplier or a third-party finance company covers the cost of the work, then the organisation repays the cost through an agreed percentage of the energy savings achieved.
 Your lead assessor should be able to advise you on the best options for financing your energy efficiency work.

 Although nobody welcomes more paperwork, there is a reason why the scheme has “opportunity” in the name.
 It was designed to help organisations cut their carbon footprint and energy bills in a cost-effective way.
 Much of the benefit from ESOS will be felt directly by businesses in the form of cost savings.
 But there are other benefits too, mainly a reduction in the UK’s carbon emissions and an improvement in air quality.